CSE952: Course Syllabus

 Attendance at all officially scheduled class meetings is expected.
 Students are responsible for knowing all material discussed in class meetings.
 Changes to class schedules and assignments will be announced in class or through Canvas/email.

-Midterm exam I, On or around Thursday, October 11 (in class).
+Midterm exam I, On or around Friday, October 9 (online).

-Midterm exam II, On or around Thursday, November 8 (in class).
+Midterm exam II, On or around Friday, November 6 (online).

 Examination must be taken at the times announced; there are no make-up examinations, except for health reasons.

 In general, papers/assignments to be considered for regrades must be turned in no later than one week after the graded papers/assignments were made available, not from when the student picked up her or his paper.
 Similarly, any misrecorded grades must be reported within a week of their posting, except as will be announced at the end of the semester.
 Note, that you may not (re)submit any material during the regrading process.

 Accommodation for Students with Disabilities